Zweibach/text/Hydrus/Hydrus Help Docs/01_installation.md

 If you're planning to run the Public Tag Repository (PTR) you will need about 40 GB.

 ## Updating
 Hydrus does not have automatic updates.
 Release is usually once a week on Wednesdays.
 Just follow the steps you did for downloading and installing to update.
+Remember to backup.

+If you're on an old version it's wise to not do it in too big chunks, ten is almost always safe.
+Remember to start Hydrus between each update so the databse can upgrade to the new version.
+If you're on a pre-335 version you must follow the instructions in the [v335 release post](https://github.com/hydrusnetwork/hydrus/releases/tag/v335).

 ## Backups
 To avoid loosing data, make sure to backup as often as possible or convenient.
 I do it at least once a week before updating Hydrus.